 The basics to run Paged.js

-Paged.js comes in two flavours: a polyfill that will automatically run when you starts the browser and a npm module that you can run.
-Both can be adapted to your need pretty easily, but feel free to use what’s the more convenient for you, but in this chapter, we’ll focus on the polyfill.
+Paged.js comes in two flavours: a polyfill that will automatically run when you starts the browser, a npm module that you can run or a command line that uses a headless browser.
+All can be adapted to your need pretty easily, but feel free to use what’s the more convenient for you.

 To be able to run Paged.js on your document, you will need the following: